benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 ```

 ## Finalize GeoNode Setup
+The original official instructions:
 http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/create_geonode_db.html#finalize-geonode-setup

 Final settings for a basic GeoNode installation to run.
 The following instructions differ substantially from the official documentation but have been tested and work.
 ```
-# If not already active let’s activate the new geonode Python Virtual Environment:
+# If not already active, activate the `geonode` Python Virtual Environment:
 workon geonode
 cd /home/geonode/my_geonode
 # your promt looks like: